guidesmiths/react-native-uservoice/README.md

 # react-native-uservoice
-A React native SDK for the uservoice
+A React native SDK for uservoice